Kali Ladd, KairosPDX Executive Director

 Marsha Williams, KairosPDX Board Chair

-The KairosPDX Board of Directors generally meets on the second Tuesday every other month.
+The KairosPDX Board of Directors generally meets on the second Wednesday every other month.
 The Learning Academy section of the meeting is public.
+Please contact Heather at firstname.lastname@example.org to ensure you have building access for the meeting as well as if you are requesting interpretation services.